2014 Refuge Deer Hunt: September 20th - January 1st, 2015

-To find information on our Pre-Registered Hunt Schedule download 2013 Deer Hunt Schedule (PDF file - 119KB).
+To find information on our Pre-Registered Hunt Schedule download 2014 Deer Hunt Schedule (PDF file - 303KB).

-To complete your Hunter Survey for the deer hunt please click on http://www.shiawasseepermits.com .
+To Register for the 2014 Shiawassee NWR Deer Hunt or complete your Hunter Survey please click on www.shiawasseepermits.com.

 For all questions or complications related to the survey contact Kinsail Corporation at email@example.com or call (703) 994-4194.